sanusiabubkr343/pizza-delivery/README.md

 # pizza-delivery
-Pizza delivery api is  designed and developed using Python Django  Rest framework
+Pizza delivery api is  designed and developed using Python Django  Rest framework and web technologies like HTML, CSS,and Javascript